jihoon20234/tutorials/README.md

 ### Speech Synthesis
 - The decoded neural signals are converted into audible speech using text-to-speech (TTS) engines or other voice synthesis technologies.

+### Feedback and Refinement
+- Users may receive feedback to adjust or refine their thought processes, improving the accuracy and fluency of the system over time.